What is a performance review? A few things.

 [Name]

-Email template #2: Performance review notification for managers
+Email template #2: Performance review notification to managers

-Who it’s for: This email is used to instruct managers on preparing for an upcoming performance review process.
+Who it’s for: Managers who are preparing for an upcoming performance review process.

 Body: